 - Portuguese (brazil)

 - Portuguese (portugal)

 You can help with translations!

 Beyond the translations I have, I know there are other translations out there.
 What I would ask is that if you have a translation of the MLQ, you send it to me, with your contact information embedded in the document, then I can help distribute your work and make sure that you get credit for it.
 I’d love it if the MLQ was freely available in every language, to help us all understand better what makes life meaningful.

 Learning More about Using the MLQ

-Although there is no manual available for the MLQ, a brief guide to scoring and interpreting MLQ results is available upon request.
+Although there is no manual available for the MLQ, a brief guide to scoring and interpreting MLQ results is available.
 In addition, a summary of research using the MLQ is provided in this article, and a description of the development and validation of the MLQ is provided in this one.

 Steger, M. F., Frazier, P., Oishi, S., & Kaler, M. (2006).
 The Meaning in Life Questionnaire: Assessing the presence of and search for meaning in life.
 Journal of Counseling Psychology, 53, 80-93.